OFDataCommittee/drlfoam/README.md

 source setup-env
 cd examples
 # see config_orig.yml for all available options
-# dafualts to: training saved in test_training; buffer size 4; 2 runners
+# defaults to: training saved in test_training; buffer size 4; 2 runners
 # this training requires 4 MPI ranks on average and two loops
 # of each runner to fill the buffer
 python3 run_training.py